kairome/eslint-plugin-grouped-import/README.md

-# eslint-plugin-grouped-imports
+# eslint-plugin-grouped-import

 Organize your imports into meaningful groups.
 Each group is preceded by a comment specified in the rule options.

 ## Rule setup

-1. Add `grouped-imports` to your plugins array in eslint config file.
+1. Add `grouped-import` to your plugins array in eslint config file.
-2. Add rule `grouped-imports/group` to the list of your rules.
+2. Add rule `grouped-import/group` to the list of your rules.

 ## Rule schema